Why Most Startup Products Never Become Real Businesses

 • or automate repetitive actions

-This means AI should not be treated as decoration.
+So AI should never function as decoration.

-It should solve a clear operational problem.
+It needs to solve a clear operational problem.
+Otherwise users notice pretty quickly.

 Why Most AI Features Fail

-Most unsuccessful AI features follow similar patterns.
+Most unsuccessful AI features fail for very similar reasons.

 AI Is Added Because of Market Pressure